datchung/AudioRecorderBookmarkAndroid/README.md

 * Recording a lecture or speech and bokmarking parts of interest for later review or note taking
 * Recording an audio book and bokmarking parts of interest for later review or note taking
 * ?

+# Differentiators

+* Bookmark without notes.
+Be in the moment without with less distractions.
+* Large bookmark button while recording.
+Avoid misses and accidental actions.